Diffuse Knapweed

 Habitat and Origin

-Biennial or short-lived perennial that is Eastern Mediterranean in origin.
-It was brought to North America as a contaminant in crop seeds.
+Diffuse knapweed was brought to North America as a contaminant in crop seeds.
+It was first introduced to BC in 1936.

-Reproduction is done solely by seed.
+Diffuse knapweed reproduces solely by seed.
 Dormant seeds can remain viable in the soil for over 15 years.
-A single plant can produce up to 18,000 seeds, germinating in the fall or spring and developing rosettes within the first year of growth.
-Mature seeds emerge in July or August.
+A single plant can produce up to 18,000 seeds, and infested areas can have seed banks of up to 40,000 seeds per square meter.

-Diffuse Knapweed seeds break off and tumble in the wind; they can spread up to 100m away from the parent plant.
+Diffuse knapweed spreads solely by seed, which break off when mature and tumble in the wind; the seeds can spread up to 100 m from the parent plant.
 Seeds can also be spread by wildlife, livestock and humans via hay and vehicle undercarriages.
+In BC, logging trucks and off-road vehicles have been a major vector of spread.

 Environmental:

-• Outcompetes and replaces traditional forage plants on range and pasturelands.
-While it is not poisonous, it can lead to reduced nutrition for livestock and wildlife.
+• Outcompetes and replaces native forage plants on range and pasturelands.
+While diffuse knapweed is not poisonous, it can lead to reduced nutrition for livestock and wildlife.

-• Moreover, mature knapweed plants are coarse and fibrous, so the spines on the bracts can irritate or cause injury to the mouths and digestive tracts of grazing animals.
+• Mature knapweed plants are coarse and the spines on the bracts can irritate or injure the mouths and digestive tracts of grazing animals.

 • Can deplete soil and water resources.

-• Displays allelopathic properties: inhibits other plants from growing.
+• Displays allelopathic properties, inhibiting other plants from growing.

 • Reduces biodiversity.